 Be aware of or suspect abuse as a contributory factor to or cause of bipolar disorder in children.
-Abuse may also coexist with bipolar disorder[1].
+Abuse may also coexist with bipolar disorder.
+See the NICE guideline on child maltreatment for clinical features that may be associated with maltreatment[1].